CS222-UIUC/course-project-team-3/README.md

 Introduction:
+Visionary - a bucket list application which allows users to create bucket lists and track their progression through the most important goals along with their friends.

 Installation Instructions:
 - Download the code onto Android Studio
+- Select the 1st Gen Pixel XL for the emulator
-- Open using the android emulator
+- Open and run the app using the emulator
-- ...
+- Log in using the username "CS222User" and password "CS222Password"

 Techinical:
 At the highest level of abstraction, we have the full application.
 Its conceptual goal is to provide the user with a platform from which they can communicate their